HippoEug/MDP/README.md

 Task 2:
 - task2.py is used for Task2 only, to be run on RPI
 - Ultrasonic sensor is placed on the front of the car
-- 2 IR sensors are placed on both the left and right sides of the car
+- 2 IR sensors are placed on both the left side and right side of the car
 - Task2 is really RNG.. good luck.